PaddlePaddle/Paddle/paddle/framework/net_design.md

 ## `NetBuilder` as a C++ syntax wrapper
 This is a detailed description of the user-related C++ network API, and may not needed in the prototype development stage.

-The `NetBuilder` will give users a much simpler syntax as followed to create a network, and demonstrates how to use the `BaseNet`'s raw interfaces.
+The `NetBuilder` will give users a much simpler syntax as follows to create a network, and demonstrates how to use the `BaseNet`'s raw interfaces.

 ```c++
 Variable* fc_out = builder.AddOp("fc", input=image, size=100, activation="Sigmoid");